Pediatric Sleep Specialist

 What is sleep hygiene and how can it help?

 Sleep hygiene is a term that refers to the habits and practices you can put in place to help your child sleep normally.
 Many children will suffer from insomnia as a result of negative behaviors they have learned that keep them from being able to effectively achieve sleep on a routine schedule.
 Sleep hygiene can mean developing a calming and restful nighttime routine and maintaining a consistent sleep/wake schedule, even on weekends.
 Some people may use a gentle melatonin supplement to encourage good sleep or bright light therapy to help their child’s body understand when it is time to be alert and awake.
 Other sleep conditions, like restless leg syndrome, can be difficult to diagnose, but working closely with a pediatric sleep specialist can ensure your child receives the care they need to sleep better than ever.
-At Koala® Center for Sleep & TMJ Disorders, we are proud to help children and their parents understand their sleep needs, so we can work as a team to ensure they get the rest that is necessary for them to function at their optimum level.
+At Koala® Center for Sleep and TMJ Disorders & TMJ Disorders, we are proud to help children and their parents understand their sleep needs, so we can work as a team to ensure they get the rest that is necessary for them to function at their optimum level.

 How much sleep does my child need?